 It’s a bit counter-intuitive, but that means that a black tattoo is easier to remove than a pale pink one.

 It normally takes several sessions to fade a tattoo enough for it to stop being noticeable.
 If you decided on some light colors for your tattoo, you can expect to sit through even more of those sessions.
-Since each one will cost you, that means removing a light-colored tattoo isn’t just more time consuming, it’s also more expensive.
+Since each one will cost you, that means removing a light-colored tattoo isn’t just more time consuming, but it’ll also be more expensive.

 Before you get your heart set on that really colorful tattoo, make sure it will show up well with your skin color and complexion, and even your body hair distribution.
-If it doesn’t, don’t despair, you can always modify the colors so that they will work for you, and of course, black-ink tattoos still look great – on any complexion.
+If it doesn’t, don’t despair, you can always modify the colors so they’ll work better for you, and of course, black-ink tattoos still look great – on any complexion.